dmahajan980/dmahajan980/README.md

 <img src="https://i.imgur.com/uiLF1K8.png" />

 Hey there 👋
 I’m Divyanshu Mahajan, an Electronics and Economics undergrad at BITS Pilani.
-I am a **Sortware Developer** with a strong interest in JavaScript, React, React Native, and Flutter.
+I am a **Software Engineer** with a strong interest in Next.js, React Native, React, and TypeScript.
 I love building products that:

 - Deliver an amazing user interface and friendly user experience.
 - Scale well while being performant.